kklitzing/home-assistant/README.md

 ### What are these `.keep` files?
-[`git` tracks content, not directories.](https://markmail.org/message/4eqjxx73opiswfis)  To adapt to this, I have included empty files `.keep` to the leaf nodes of the (otherwise) empty directories.
-They can safely be ignored or deleted.
+Because [`git` tracks content, not directories.](https://markmail.org/message/4eqjxx73opiswfis), I have included empty files named `.keep` to the leaf nodes of the (otherwise) empty directories, so that the structure is preserved within the git repository.
+Contrary to the name, they don't have to be kept, and can safely be either ignored or deleted.

 ### How does one ensure they have write permissions?
   Within a directory, type `ls –l [file_name]` (without the brackets)